jeppzone/DAT076-project/README.md

 ```bash
 $ npm start
 ```

-Make sure to have mongoDB running as well.
 Then fire up a new terminal and cd into the /frontend directory and run

 ```bash
 $ npm install